victorcruz90/expenses_dashboard/README.md

 5. Data range picker filter bar charts and overides the dropdown filtering (Solved).

+6. When filtering data with Date ranger picker and pressing the save button it says in the original and altered database.

 # Current Developments

-1. add Dropdown to bar charts (DONE)
+1. Add Dropdown to bar charts (DONE)

 2. Aggregate both bar charts to the same card in the dashboard.

+3. Add dropdown for dataTable to filter the categories

+4. Disable save button when date range picker is called (TO SOLVE ISSUE #6)

+5. Update bar_chart.py when datatable is edited and saved